mottieraurelien/training/java/transactions-account/README.md

 ## 4 - Test REST endpoints
 Install Postman and import the collection (src/main/resources/postman_collection.json).
 Run the scenario you want (feel free to modify then if needed).
 You should have everything you need to paginate, filter and sort the transactions.
+You can also take a look at the OpenAPI page (http://localhost:8080/swagger-ui/index.html).